HertieDataScience/SyllabusAndLectures/README.md

 - Ch.
 1, 4, and 9: Tufte, Edward R. 2001.
 The Visual Display of Quantitative Information.
 Cheshire, Connecticut: Graphics Press.

 *Reading Extras:*

+- A key tool for scraping websites (and dealing with text in general) is [Regular Expressions](http://en.wikipedia.org/wiki/Regular_expression).
+You can think of these as patterns of text to search for.
+To prepare for class read the helpful [regular expressions overview by Greg Bacon](http://stackoverflow.com/a/2759417) and practice using them with the [RegexOne](http://regexone.com/) website.

 - Ehrenberg, A S C. 1977. ''Rudiments of Numeracy''.
 Journal of the Royal Statistical Society.
 Series A General 140(3): 277–97.